Call of Duty: Mobile: Battle Royale

 The game also includes battle royale modes featuring up to 100 players.
 Players can choose to play solo, in a duo, or in a four-man squad.
 At the start of a match, all players choose an ability from healing to making a launch pad.
 Once all 100 players are ready, they board a transport plane that flies across the map in a randomized trajectory.
 This flight path changes every game.
 Every team is automatically given a jump leader who decides when and where the team will land, However, players can choose to break away and jump independently if they prefer.

-Each player starts with a meele as their only weapon.
+Each player starts with a melee as their only weapon.
 Scattered across the map are various weapons, vehicles, and equipment that players can use to eliminate enemies and increase their chances of survival.
 The mode has high tier loot zones (marked in yellow on the map) that provide players with better items.
 The safe zone gradually shrinks as the match progresses, forcing players to move inward.
 Those who remain outside the zone for too long will take continuous damage and eventually be eliminated.
 The last surviving player or team wins the match.
-Battle royale also has limited modes like Sniper Challenge, Battle Royale Alcatraz, Battle Royale Blackout, 20v20 Warfare, and Battle Royale Blitz.
-The game also features an MP/BR hybrid mode known as Ground War: Skirmish.
+Battle royale also has limited modes like Battle Royale Isolated, Battle Royale Alcatraz, Battle Royale Blackout, Battle Royale Krai, and Battle Royale Blitz.
+The game also features a first-person shooter mode known as DMZ: Recon, which is an extraction based game mode (in effect as of 2025).